20 ways to keep your home secure

 With our range of security cameras, you can see and hear what’s happening inside and outside of your home.
 The latest easy-to-use smart security cameras can be viewed from anywhere on a smartphone, tablet or computer.
 Look out for features including motion-triggered recording, infrared night vision, and two-way audio communication capability.
 Find out more about our range of smart cameras, and what they can do for you.

 2. Light up the front drive and garden

-Burglars like to operate under cover of darkness, so illuminating the garden when dark is a good way to keep them out.
-It can also make it safer for you to move around your property at night.
+Intruders like to operate under cover of darkness, so illuminating the garden when dark is a good way to deter them.
+It can also make it safer for you and your visitors to navigate.

-Don't give intruders an easy time thanks to an old gate or blown-over fencing.
+Don't give intruders an easy way in thanks to an old gate or blown-over fencing.

 We recommend that a garden gate is the same height as the adjoining walls or fences and securely constructed.
 Metal gates are more difficult to scale than solid wood alternatives and their open structure means they don’t provide cover for an intruder.
 Check that the hinges, bolt and padlock are secured on the garden side.
 And, if possible, install two different locks on a gate.

 Make sure that all of your fencing is in good condition – damaged panels could allow thieves to scope out the area and even gain access.
 Consider fixing trellis panels to the top of the fence or wall, or look for ones that have it built-in.
 These will be strong enough to support a climbing plant but not a climbing intruder.

 If you have a garden gate, check that the hinges, bolt and padlock are secured.